adakitesystems/DropLauncher/README.md

-# DropLauncher 0.0.2a
+# DropLauncher
-This version is still in development.
+This program is still in development.
 It is expected to be released soon.

 ## Description
 Designed to be a simple tool to aid players in setting up and playing 1v1 StarCraft: Brood War against [BWAPI bots](https://github.com/bwapi/bwapi) using Local Area Network (UDP) as the connection type.